Gary Brooks Faulkner

-Gary Brooks Faulkner (born 1958) is an American former construction worker and landlord who was arrested in 2010 in Pakistan carrying a sword, pistol, night vision goggles, a map, and a Bible on his one-man hunt to capture Osama bin Laden, the founder and leader of Al-Qaeda.
-Faulkner claimed that he was on a mission from God to capture Bin Laden.

-Faulkner spent ten days in the custody of Peshawar police before being released with no charges in what was reported to be his seventh visit to Pakistan to find Bin Laden, but according to Faulkner, it was his eleventh.
-Early media reports said that Faulkner intended to kill Bin Laden, but Faulkner said that he planned to hand him over to Pakistani authorities.
-The 2016 film Army of One starring Nicolas Cage was based on him.
+Gary Brooks Faulkner (born 1958) is an American former construction worker and landlord who was arrested in 2010 in Pakistan while attempting to cross into Afghanistan carrying a sword, pistol, night vision goggles, a map, and a Bible in an attempt to capture Osama bin Laden, the founder and leader of Al-Qaeda, and hand him over to Pakistani authorities.
+Faulkner, believing that he was on a mission from God, spent ten days in the custody of Peshawar police.
+Faulkner claims to have made several trips to Pakistan, and made various other impractical attempts to get there, having made it as far as airport customs in his penultimate voyage.
+The 2016 film Army of One starring Nicolas Cage is based on him.

 Early life

 Faulkner was born in 1958 in Los Angeles, California.
 When he was ten years old, he and his family moved to Colorado where Faulkner lived in Denver and Greeley where he currently resides.

 In 1981 and 1986, Faulkner served prison sentences on burglary and larceny convictions.
 In 1996, Faulkner was sentenced to one year in Denver County Jail for a domestic-violence assault conviction.
 In 2006, he was arrested on a misdemeanor for failing to appear on a warrant from Larimer County, Colorado for not having car insurance.

 Faulkner maintained a living working in construction as a general contractor and carpenter.